scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

                                      // than the right hand side expression's type Any
 ```

-For the migration purposes, the above change will only take effect in Dotty 3.1 by default.
-You can use it from Dotty 3 with the `-strict` flag.
+For the migration purposes, the above change will only take effect in Dotty 3.1.
+You can use it in Dotty 3 with the `-strict` flag.

 For more information, see the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/pattern-bindings.html).

-## Further improvements to GADT support
+## Further improvements to Generalised Algebraic Data Types (GADTs) support
-In this release, we've further improved our support for Generalised Algebraic Data Types (GADTs).
+In this release, we've further improved our support for GADTs.
 Most notably, we now support variant GADTs:

 ```scala
 enum Expr[+T] {